Seasonal App

 Persona

-After the research phase and creating a persona that would lead me through the next steps, I was able to create a feature roadmap that showed the features and their ranking, from "must-have" to "can-come-later".
+After the research phase that culminated in the creation of a persona that would lead me through the next steps, I was able to produce a feature roadmap that showed the features and their ranking, from "must-have" to "can-come-later".

 Once the features were defined, I created a sitemap that would allow me to define the hierarchy, as well as the groups of content.